5 steps to fix Nvidia GeForce GTX760 problems on PC

 - Save the changes and check is this solved the issue.

-Solution 5 – Check for overheating issues
+5. Check for overheating issues

 A very common issue preventing you from using your NVIDIA graphics card is overheating.
-If you use an overclocking software, temporarily disable it to check if this solves the problem.
+If you use overclocking software, temporarily disable it to check if this solves the problem.
 Keep in mind that overclocking tools force your hardware to run at peak performance which puts a strain on your GPU and CPU.

 You can also get a cooler and clean your computer from dust specks.

-Being unable use Nvidia GeForce GTX760 graphics card on Windows 10 can be extremely frustrating, but we hope these tips helped you solve this issue.
+Being unable to use the Nvidia GeForce GTX760 graphics card on Windows 10 can be extremely frustrating, but we hope these tips helped you solve this issue.
 If everything else fails, you can always contact Microsoft and Nvidia for their support.

 If you have any other Windows 10-related issues you can check for the solution in our Windows 10 Fix section.